 I find that the more work I have on, the easier it is to organise things.
 Writing lists (by hand) is really the best way of sorting out which tasks need prioritising to avoid panic stations.

 ID: The daily life of creative people fascinates most of us.
 Do you have a morning or daily routine you’d like to share?

 KT: My morning routine is to wake up as slowly as possible with the help of lots of tea and toast and Radio 4.
 I’m rubbish in the mornings and tend to do my best work in the evening. (me too! – Carla)

 ID: What was the last thing you received in the post?

 KT: Actually today I got two lovely things in the post.
-One was a beautiful card from an Australian artist called Emma Rose Saffron.
+There was a beautiful card from an Australian artist called Emma Rose Saffron.
 The other was a pink sketchbook and pack of pencils from the LRB Bookshop in London.
-They sent them to me after hearing that I’d been robbed recently and lost my favourite stationery and sketchbook.
+Recently I was robbed and lost my favourite stationery and sketchbook.
+They heard about that and sent them over for me.
 Something special in the post can really make someone’s day better.

 ID: And the last thing you sent in the post?

 KT: I posted some website orders today, I really love packing orders and not just for the obvious reasons.
 I know how much I love getting nice post so I try to make the parcels I send as special as possible. (we can confirm this – our parcel from Witchmountain was beautiful!)

 ID: Do you have a favourite piece of your own art?

 KT: I don’t really have a favourite piece.
 Sometimes it’s the exact opposite, I’ve looked at something for so long and I need to have a break before I can start to like it again!
 I do have a soft spot for my bears though…